bolt.observer

 Explorer

-Explorer is a tool for exploring lightning network.
+is a tool for exploring lightning network.
 It enables you to find nodes with various filters, anywhere channel sizes, distance (number of hops) from your node, fees etc.

 Available filters: